 The effects of coverage shares at the firm level (both SHARECC and SHAREFC) do not change much across the distribution.
 So a firm's decision to apply a collective or a firm-level contract shifts wages across the entire scale upwards in a similar way.
 However, the negative impact of collective bargaining coverage for the individual is stronger in upper parts of the conditional distribution.
 While the APE of a collective agreement is -6% at the 10th percentile, it increases up to -12% at the 90th percentile.
-Therefore, collective coverage reduces wage inequality.
+Therefore, collective coverage at the individual level reduces wage inequality.
 The adoption of a collective contract is in fact a means to reduce unjustified (as judged on the basis of observable characteristics) pay gaps between employees, thereby encouraging solidarity among the workforce.
-The effect of firm-level agreements on wage dispersion is also negative, but not as pronounced as that of collective contracts.
+As the effect is not particularly negative at the bottom of the wage distribution, we find no evidence for a negative selection out of collective coverage in this part of the distribution.
+Note however that a stronger effect along these lines might be expected for part-time working employees or women.
+The effect of firm-level agreements on individual wage dispersion is also negative, but not as pronounced as that of collective contracts.